NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 Now here comes the fun part.
 We need to perform the pick and place operation.
 As previously stated, I decided to split the operation into two phases.
 The first pick and place the vial to the test zone, then leave the camera field of view.
 And the second phase is to pick the vial from the test zone to the packaging conveyor, or to the bin if it's unsafe and then return safely to the pick zone.

 I am a very precautionnary person, so I used all my mind to engineer the safest path for the robot to perform this operation.
-A good thing to know with Niryo robots is that you can use the `freemotion` button, located on the robot's forearm, to move the robot's hand freely.
+A good thing to know with Niryo robots is that you can use the [Freemotion](https://docs.niryo.com/robots/ned3-pro/utilisation-du-robot/#header-three-ei5so) button, located on the robot's forearm, to move the robot's hand freely.
 This is very useful to take positions in real life and reproduce them in the code.
 I stored all these position as joint states in the `poses.yaml` file.
 To record the positions I listened to the `joint_states` topic..

 For the first phase, I took 4 positions to perform the pick and place.
 The first one is the `grip` position where the robot hand is opened and ready to recieve a vial.
 Then I want the robot to close the gripper and slowly move in a vertical line to raise the vial to an upper position called `high1`.
 Then, the robot turns to its left to the `high2` position making a circle trajectory until the vial is just above the test zone.
 And then we perform a vertical straight line to the `low1` position where the robot opens the gripper and slowly moves back to the `high2` position to safely leave the camera field of view.